pulibrary/princeton_ansible/roles/pul_nomad/README.md

 We don't currently have any special nomad tokens, just the management token.
 We create that token when we [bootstrap](https://developer.hashicorp.com/nomad/tutorials/access-control/access-control-bootstrap) Nomad's ACL system in [nomad/server.yml](tasks/nomad/server.yml)

-# Generating Variables
+# Refreshing the Gossip Encryption Key

-Some variables need to be generated and stored in the vault.
-To generate new ones for consul (`consul_gossip_encryption_key`) you can run:
+To refresh the gossip encryption key for consul (`consul_gossip_encryption_key`), generate a new key and save it to the vault.
+To generate the key, run:

 `docker run --rm hashicorp/consul keygen`